jordyorel/orus-lang/README.md

 - ✅ Integer arithmetic and basic expressions
 - ✅ Advanced loop safety with infinite loop detection
 - ✅ Range syntax with customizable steps (start..end..step)
-- ✅ Runtime loop guards and compile-time validation
+- ✅ Runtime loop guards with 4-byte architecture (default 1M, up to 4.3B iterations)
+- ✅ Compile-time validation and configurable limits for any scale
 - ✅ REPL with command history
 - ✅ File execution and bytecode compilation
 - ✅ Mark-and-sweep garbage collector with object pooling